 1. Food Supplies

-Diversification is key to preventing food fatigue during a long term emergency where the only food and water you have is what you stockpiled before hand; so don’t just stock up on freeze dried backpacking meals and buckets of freeze dried emergency food; purchase several bags of rice, beans, seasoning, nuts, healthy seeds for the nutrition factor (chia seeds, sesame seeds, etc), coffee, tea, cocoa, Ovaltine (for the kids if they’re picky), canned salmon and tuna, canned chicken breast, canned and bottled peppers, canned refried beans, canned baked beans; jerky (preferably home made and properly preserved for long term storage; more on that below); chocolate (for an occasional morale booster); and other foods commonly stored by seasoned preppers and covered in other articles on our website on survival foods.
+Diversification is key to preventing food fatigue during a long term emergency where the only food and water you have is what you stockpiled before hand; so don’t just stock up on freeze dried backpacking meals and buckets of freeze dried emergency food (like some of these survival food kits); purchase several bags of rice, beans, seasoning, nuts, healthy seeds for the nutrition factor (chia seeds, sesame seeds, etc), coffee, tea, cocoa, Ovaltine (for the kids if they’re picky), canned salmon and tuna, canned chicken breast, canned and bottled peppers, canned refried beans, canned baked beans; jerky (preferably home made and properly preserved for long term storage; more on that below); chocolate (for an occasional morale booster); and other foods commonly stored by seasoned preppers and covered in other articles on our website on survival foods.

 2. Chest Freezer(S)

 – Why buy new?
 You’re looking for highly energy efficient chest freezers in order to maintain a deep cold temperature for several days once the power goes out — which several of the leading brands of today’s chest freezers are known for.
 There’s a lot to say today on freezers.
 If you have at least two chest freezers you can stockpile a couple hundred pounds of frozen meat that can help get you by the first several days of an extended emergency and loss of power, especially if you have a bigger family at home (and what you can’t eat fast enough by the end of the first week you can give to friends and hungry neighbors).

 Here’s how to make your chest freezer work for you even in the loss of electrical power: The trick is to make your freezer stay as cold as possible for as long as possible (once you’ve lost power), giving you several more days of cold meat in storage that you can eat as each piece slowly thaws.
 How do you do this?